 Let’s look at this video to learn about Ainfluencer and how to use it to discover Instagram influencers.

 15 Top Essential Influencer Marketing Trends

 55.4% of businesses used influencer marketing in 2019.
-Additionally, what was projected for 2022 showed an increase of 17.1%, which is expected to increase in 2023.
-These numbers highlight the need to research and use influencer marketing trends and strategies, which will be very useful in 2023.
+Additionally, what was projected for 2022 showed an increase of 17.1%, and approximately 78.6% of U.S businesses have used influencer marketing in 2023, which is expected to increase in 2024.
+These numbers highlight the need to research and use influencer marketing trends and strategies, which will be very useful in 2024.

 1. Use of influencers in affiliate marketing

 The first influencer marketing trend to consider is the rise in the importance of influencers in affiliate marketing.
 It shouldn’t be forgotten to mention that people used to think of influencer and affiliate marketing as separate things.
 However, in actuality, they are intricately linked.
 In both cases, an “outsider” is trying to encourage followers to buy a specific product or service.